DrDingleDucky/love-lua/README.md

 # Recoil Game

-A game bases of recoil made in lua using LÖVE2D.
+A game bases of recoil written in lua using LÖVE2D.

 ![game.png](README.assets/game.png)